misiektoja/instagram_monitor/docs/anti-detection.md

 <a id="use-the-account-for-normal-activities"></a>
 ## Use the Account for Normal Activities

 Before monitoring, confirm that the account works normally in the browser used for [session import](configuration.md#option-3-session-login-using-browser-cookies-recommended).
 Resolve any login or security prompts there first.
+Continuing to use the account normally in that browser may help Instagram recognize the session as yours.

 Do not use the same browser session while Instagram Monitor is actively making requests.
 Simultaneous activity from the browser and tool may cause additional security checks.